Trip Summary and Itinerary Map

 The land of superlatives, Antarctica!
 The Expedition Leader and Captain will create a flexible itinerary based on weather, ice, and opportunity.
 The route will stress the most scenic bays and channels of the Peninsula with stops at penguin rookeries, seal wallows, bird colonies and whale feeding areas as well as sites of historic and scientific interest.

-The trip may include picturesque Neko Harbor, sheltered Paradise Harbor, the Humpback Whale favoured Wilhelmina Bay, the striking Lemaire Channel, the wildlife-filled Penola Channel, or the majestic Neumayer Channel.
+As you head south across the Bransfield Strait, you enter the Trinity Coast and Gerlache Strait.
+Here you may explore picturesque Neko Harbour, sheltered Paradise Harbour, the Humpback Whale favoured Wilhelmina Bay, the striking Lemaire Channel, the wildlife-filled Penola Channel, or the majestic Neumayer Channel.
 You may stop at an active scientific base such as Poland's Arctowksi or Ukraine's Vernadskiy, as well as a historic base such as the UK's Port Lockroy or Wordie House.

 Adelie, Chinstrap and Gentoo penguins abound, and Weddell, Crabeater and Elephant seals are often found hauled out to rest along with predatory Leopard Seals and the aggressive Antarctic Fur Seal.
 Minke and Humpback Whales are frequent visitors in the late season and Orca sightings are also common.